-When customers make requests for software development, some questions from the IT team are disheartening to them.
+When customers make requests for software development to the Geniusee team, some questions from the IT team are disheartening to them.

 In the production of custom IT solutions, we appoint a manager who monitors the work and interacts with the customer, we form a team and we deploy the project environment.